oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 Replace the string `weblogic-domain` with namespace of the WebLogic domain, the string `domain1` with domain UID and the string `adminserver` with name of the Administration Server in the WebLogic domain.

 **NOTE**: If you also have HTTP requests coming into an ingress, make sure that you remove any incoming `WL-Proxy-SSL` header.
 This protects you from a malicious user sending in a request to appear to WebLogic as secure when it isn't.
 Add the following `customRequestHeaders` in the Traefik ingress configuration to block `WL-Proxy` headers coming from the client.
-In the following example, the ingress resource will eliminate the client header `WL-Proxy-Client-IP`.
+In the following example, the ingress resource will eliminate the client headers `WL-Proxy-Client-IP` and `WL-Proxy-SSL`.

 ```
 apiVersion: traefik.containo.us/v1alpha1